OmarBedawi/myMovies/README.md

 ## Goals
 ### Tiffany's Films Archive goals

-The goal of this website is to easily display the user's collection and facilitate her to add, edit and delete films from the list in the home page.
+The goal of this website is to easily display the collection and facilitate the user to add, edit and delete films from the collection in the home page.

 ### Target audience is: